veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/progress-bar.md

         flex-basis:10%;
         height:100px;
     }
 - **Mode:** Is used to select the mode.
-Input must be one of these values: determinate, indeterminate, buffer, query, defaults to 'determinate'.
+Must take one of the following values: determinate, indeterminate, buffer, query.
+Defaults to 'determinate'.
-- **Color:** Takes the color based on the angular material thing.
+- **Color:** Takes the color based on the angular material theme.
 - **Value:** Value of the progress bar.
 Defaults to zero.
 Input value should be a number.
 - **Buffervalue:** Specifies buffer value of the progress bar.
 Defaults to zero.
 Input value should be a number.